-Canadian law allows you to offer banked overtime regardless of where in the country your business is located.
-Note, though, that Ontario has provincial laws regarding banked overtime that you need to know about and follow if your business is located in the province.
+Canadian law allows you to offer banked over time regardless of where in the country your business is located.
+Note, it is important to follow your provincial labour laws regarding overtime.
+For example, Ontario has provincial laws regarding banked over time that you need to know about and follow if your business is located in the province.

 To offer banked overtime to your employees, all you need to do is track their overtime hours just as you normally do.
 Then, you can convert the overtime hours to paid time off, which helps you calculate how much time away from work they accumulate.